numbbo/coco-doc/docs/bbob-biobj/functions/source/index.rst

 properties such as no dependencies between variables, Pareto sets exactly located at the bound constraints, or the differentiation between position and distance variables.
-Here, we propose an alternative way and define the ``bbob-biobj`` test suite with 55 bi-objective functions in continuous domain which are derived from combining functions of the well-known single-objective noiseless ``bbob`` test suite.
+Here, we propose an alternative way and define the ``bbob-biobj`` test suite with 55 bi-objective functions and its extended ``bbob-biobj-ext`` version with 92 bi-objective functions in continuous domain which are both derived from combining functions of the well-known single-objective noiseless ``bbob`` test suite.
 Besides giving the actual function definitions and presenting their (known) properties, this documentation also aims at giving the rationale behind our approach in terms